-Zoë has been working on this EP with producer Danny McCrum, who has an extensive background working with artists including Eric Clapton, John Mayer, and Norah Jones.
+Zoë has been working on this EP with producer Danny McCrum, whose credits include, Eric Clapton, John Mayer, and Norah Jones.
 The final track on the EP features keys by Alex Burke, a Los Angeles-based musician who has recently worked with Bob Dylan and contributed to the latest (unreleased) Bruce Springsteen album.

-Previous singles, ‘Don’t Make It My Fault’ and ‘Amsterdam’, received radio play in New Zealand, including on The Edge, as well as internationally.
-‘Don’t Make It My Fault’ was featured in Air New Zealand’s Runway Pop playlist.
-LA on Lock described the vocal performance as “impressive,” noting the emotive power of her delivery, while Tear Away highlighted her “moving and heartfelt” songwriting.
-Welcome to the Gig praised Vera’s ability to “create deeply emotional music.”
+Previous successful singles, ‘Don’t Make It My Fault’ and ‘Amsterdam’, received radio play in New Zealand, including on The Edge, as well as internationally.
+‘Don’t Make It My Fault’ was also featured in Air New Zealand’s Runway Pop playlist.

 Not only is Zoë Vera a talented artist, but she is also an Emergency Nurse.
 Music has always offered her a source of expression and comfort, helping her navigate the highs and lows of life.
 Her ability to channel such deep emotion into her music resonates strongly with listeners, offering both relatability and inspiration.